Social Media And The Triggers

-Social media, for better or worse, has completely changed how we interact with people.
+For better or worse, it has completely changed how we interact with people.
 It is important for people with mental health issues and disorders to learn how to avoid triggers and have a healthy relationship with social media so that it does not negatively affect them.

-Although in some ways social media can bring people together from all over the world, some people believe that it actually negatively affects our abilities to connect with others socially.
+Although in some ways it brings people together from all over the world, some people believe that it actually negatively affects our abilities to connect with others socially.
 Social media has been known to cause issues of depression and anxiety especially in young people.

 The dangers of social media can be especially problematic for people with existing issues with depression as it can create feelings of loneliness or the belief that they are different than their peers.
 Any mental health or behavioral problem can be exacerbated by social media if the user is not careful about minimizing their use.